Suggestions:

 If LiteSpeed aborts Wordfence scans and updates

-When using software like Wordfence or backup software that needs a little more time to complete certain tasks then this can lead to problems.
+When using software like Wordfence that does some work in the background, or backup software that needs a little more time to complete certain tasks, then this can lead to problems.
 If you are using Wordfence’s auto-update feature, this may lead to your site becoming unusable, if LiteSpeed kills an upgrade halfway through copying files.
+It can also cause Wordfence scans or WAF rule updates to fail.

 To prevent this you need to make a simple change: